 That argument has its roots as much in economics as humanitarianism.
 American farm products account for the largest single share of this country's exports; without them, the farm economy would shrivel and the balance-of-payments deficits, already ballooned by our appetite for foreign oil, would swell even more disastrously.
 Locally, Illinois farm exports earn the state's farmers some $3 billion yearly.
 Illinois fields produced more corn and more soybeans than any other state in 1976, and Illinois was second only to California (whose climate makes it a year-around food factory) in the value of its farm crops.

-James D. Williams, writing in Illinois Research, noted last fall that Illinoisans, like Americans generally, are fleeing the big cities, a trend evident for a decade or more.
-What is new in the population figures is evidence that the suburbs adjacent to urban centers have stopped their headlong growth of the 1960s because they ran out of land; the highest population growth rates in Illinois between 1970 and 1975 were recorded in the state's non-metropolitan counties beyond the last suburb.
+James D. Williams, writing in Illinois Research, noted last fall that Illinoisans, like Americans generally, are fleeing the big cities, a trend evident for some years.
+The suburbs adjacent to urban centers have stopped their headlong growth of the 1960s because they ran out of land; the highest population growth rates in Illinois between 1970 and 1975 were recorded in the state's non-metropolitan counties beyond the last suburb.

 Urbanization, in short, is encroaching on the black dirt fields of rural Illinois.
 This is nothing new, of course.
 The conversion of farm to suburb, suburb to city is a cycle that's turned through a century and a half of Illinois history.
 As one geographer notes by way of illustration, the present city of Chicago is itself an amalgamation of suburbs.
-What is new is the cost of such expansion.
+What is new is the economic and ecological costs of such expansion.

 Neighboring McHenry County hasn't yet been gobbled up, but developers have been nibbling at its southeastern corner for years.
 McHenry County is wedged between Cook County's northern border and the Wisconsin state line and is tied to Chicago's Loop forty miles away by U.S. 14 and the Northwestern's commuter rail line.
 Its biggest town is the county seat of Woodstock (population 11,000).
 Thirty years ago, some 50,000 people lived in McHenry County and 90 per cent of its land was being farmed.
 The 1978 population has been estimated at 135,000, and barely two-thirds of the county survives as farmland.